Common Injuries in Pedestrian Accidents

 - Contact Your Insurance Company – It’s recommended that you contact your car insurance provider immediately after an accident.
 Most policies extend to pedestrians, too, and will help you successfully make post-accident medical or disability claims.

-Common Questions About Pedestrian Accidents
+Questions Our Lawyers Get Asked About Pedestrian Accidents

 Below are some of the most common questions that attorney David Fuchs gets asked by clients after being hit by a car.